 Unlike long-term bonds, private credit loans are typically shorter in duration, allowing capital to be redeployed more frequently and adjusted to shifting market conditions.
 This short-term structure provides investors with optionality and lower exposure to interest rate risk—a critical benefit in today’s flat yield curve environment, where long-term debt isn’t being adequately rewarded.

-Navigating the 2025 economic climate
+Navigating the current economic climate

 Private credit is going mainstream